alexanderallis/Python_Insurance/README.md

 A Python project that calculates insurance rates.

 ## How to Run
-Download the latest version of Python Idle from https://www.python.org/downloads/
+Download the latest version of Python IDLE from https://www.python.org/downloads/

 Open main.py in IDLE.